 - “It was a brilliant session.
 Even though it was delivered remotely, I think there were many learning points from it about communication, sharing thoughts and ideas and looking after other members of the team.”

 Tips for creating, facilitating and solving your own virtual escape room for team building activities

-- You can create a successful escape room using a flat image if you don’t have access to a 360 camera.
+- You can create a successful escape room using a flat image if you don’t have access to a 360 camera, or read more about our incredible new solution for creating 360 images below!

 - Use it to see how our teams function together – you can easily see how human emotions, stress and other factors can affect decision-making under stress.